MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

    - [x] Yes `This is correct because detecting fraudulent transactions involves identifying deviations from normal behavior, which is an example of anomaly detection.`
    - [ ] No

-## Q: Ensuring Transparency in Automated Machine Learning
+## Q22: Ensuring Transparency in Automated Machine Learning

 > When developing a machine learning model through an automated machine learning user interface (UI), what steps should be taken to ensure the model adheres to Microsoft's transparency principle for responsible AI?